yutakasugiura/public_comment/README.md

  ## Usage

  - Save articles in this public repository.
- - Use only master branch, because of private writing.
+ - You can convert markdown to HTML, supported [note.com].

  ## Convert from markdown to HTML

  - You can convert from markdown to HTML, because of note do not support md.
- - When you vote [note.com](https://note.com), execute command `npm run md` by node.js with typescript.
+ - When you vote [note.com], execute command `npm run md` by node.js with typescript.

 ```
 // environment settings